eclipse/kuksa.val/README.md

 make
 ```

-(if you have more cores, you can speed up compilation with something like  `make -j 8`
+(if you have more cores, you can speed up compilation with something like  `make -j8`

 Additional information about our cmake setup (in case you need adavanced options or intend to extend it) can be [found here](doc/cmake.md)